Rancilio Silvia Review + Modding Options & the New Silvia Pro

 Single boiler espresso coffee machines can often be more compact, and as well as being cheaper they can work with a little bit less electricity too, as there’s only one boiler to heat, and heat exchanger machines usually have a bigger boiler to heat up than with single boiler machines.

-I would hazard a guess, although, that many people who do decide to go for heat exchanger or dual boiler machines are doing so more (or solely) for other reasons other than truly being able to steam milk and pull shots at the same time.
+I would hazard a guess, although, that many people who do decide to go for heat exchanger or dual boiler machines are doing so more (or solely) for other reasons other than just being able to steam milk and pull shots at the same time.

-The other reasons to go for a heat exchanger or dual boiler machine are that mainly speaking, manufacturers tend to put the best features on these machines, as they’re usually the higher end machines.
+The other reasons to go for a heat exchanger or dual boiler machine are that generally speaking, manufacturers tend to put the best features on these machines, as they’re usually the higher end machines.

 The one obvious exception to this being the ECM Classica PID which has the same high-end features (adjustable PID, E61 grouphead, pressure gauge, shot timer) as their flagship dual boiler machine the ECM Synchronika, nevertheless with a single boiler.